universe-builders/universe-builders.github.io/void-survivors/marketing-plan.md

 ## 🗺️ Marketing Strategy

 Void Survivors allows players to join an existing game session by using a simple web browser link.
-The marketing strategy is focused on user acquisition by engaging with existing synchronous gaming communities to motivate community members to join existing sessions, start and share their own session, and eventually have the community provide a permanant session link.
+The marketing strategy is focused on user acquisition by engaging with existing synchronous gaming communities to motivate community members to join existing sessions, start and share their own session, and eventually have the community provide a permanent session link.
 Further, the strategy focuses on user retention through the formation of a Discord server and an email list.

-The strategy focuses on syncrhonous game communities, ie Discord and Twitch, as opposed to asychronous forums such as Reddit or Facebook, as the optimal way the game is discovered is by players joining a link to a live session shared on a community they are a part of.
+The strategy focuses on synchronous game communities, ie Discord and Twitch, as opposed to asynchronous forums such as Reddit or Facebook, as the optimal way the game is discovered is by players joining a link to a live session shared on a community they are a part of.

-To achieve this, the following user acquision strategies will be deployed:
+To achieve this, the following user acquisition strategies will be deployed:
 * Engage existing Discord gaming communities.
 * Engage players that enjoy Survivors-like genre.
 * Sponsor game streamers to play with their communities.